zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Our dialogue begins with Alan saying to Sasha, “We have to find a parking space. ” A “parking space” is a small area, a place  in which you can park your car.
-If you drive down the street, usually there ar e spaces along the street where you can park a car.
+If you drive down the street, usually there are spaces along the street where you can park a car.
 Alan is looking for a parking s pace.
 He suggests to Sasha that they “drive around the block one more time.”

 A “block” (block) here refers to a square or rectan gle of land that is surrounded by four streets.
 So, in a typical city, some of the  streets go north to south, others go east to west, and you can find “blocks” that are  in between the streets.
 The blocks are where the houses and buildings are.
 You drive your car on the street, of course.
 They’re going to drive around the block in order to find a parking space.

 Alan says, “Did you say that the restaurant we’re g oing to has no off-street parking at all?”
 “Off-street parking” is parking th at is in a garage or in what we would call a “parking lot” – an area of land specia lly designated to park cars on.
 There is “street parking” where you park your car o n the side of the road or street, and then there is “off-street parking” wher e you park it in a parking lot or a parking garage.
 Sasha says, “None,” meaning the res taurant doesn’t have any off-street parking.

 “When I called the restaurant earlier today,” she s ays, “I was told they have ample street parking.”
 “Ample” (ample) means more t han enough, or plenty.
 Streets are “public,” which means anyone can park t heir car there.
-So, even if a restaurant says they have a lot of street parking a round them, they can’t reserve that parking – they can’t say, “Well, no one else c an park there but our customers.”
+So, even if a restaurant says they have a lot of street parking a round them, they can’t reserve that parking – they can’t say, “Well, no one else can park there but our customers.”
 And so this is the problem that Sasha a nd Alan are having.
 They are trying to find a place on the street to park near t he restaurant and there doesn’t appear to be any.

 Alan says, “Obviously not on a Saturday night,” mea ning the restaurant obviously does not have an ample parking, especially on a bus y night like Saturday.
 Then